 Are there any age limitations to those who can get the vaccine?

 Vaccines need to be tested in various populations before they're approved for use in those groups.
-People ages 16 and older were included in the Pfizer-BioNTech study, while people 18 and up were in the Johnson & Johnson and Moderna studies.
+People ages 16 and older were included in the initial Pfizer-BioNTech study, while people 18 and up were in the original Johnson & Johnson and Moderna studies.
 Combined, the clinical trials of the three vaccines included more than 110,000 people after preliminary, small-scale trials to ensure safety.
 Both studies included people from a variety of racial and ethnic backgrounds.
 On May 10, 2021, the FDA announced that it had approved emergency-use authorization for the Pfizer vaccine for children ages 12-15.

 There is no upper age limit.
 The clinical trials included older adults for both vaccines.
 Currently, the three vaccines have 12-, 16- and 18-year-olds (depending on the vaccine) as the lower age line.
 There will be more testing in younger people, but for now those are the ages for vaccine guidance.

 Do I need to provide a record of my COVID-19 vaccinations?

 Yes.
 ASU does not have access to ADHS records regarding who received the vaccine.
 To assist in our efforts to manage COVID-19 vaccinations in the ASU community, we are asking those individuals who have been vaccinated to upload their vaccination records; the information is kept secure.
 Employees can do so here; students can do so through the Health Portal.

 I am traveling out of the country.
 How do I get the vaccine before I leave?